 " page has been added to advertise job opening in MARC schools.
 Check back often to see new postings, or contact John Day (email below) to post openings at your school.

 Resources for IB Theory of Knowlege "Flexible Thinking in TOK" have been posted by Carolyn P. Henly.
-These materials come from her presentation at the IBNA Regional Conference in San Francisco this July.
+These materials come from her presentation at the IBA Regional Conference in San Francisco.

 The IBMA organization consists of International Baccalaureate schools both authorized and prospective located in the states of Delaware, Maryland, Virginia, and the District of Columbia.
 Click on Membership to read a statement from the president about the value of membership.

 Click on the links on the left to view information about member schools in Delaware, the District of Columbia, Maryland, or Virginia.

 Some area schools are not members of IB-Mid-Atlantic.
 Go to the IB Directory of Schools to search for other IB schools in the Mid-Atlantic region.

 You may also view a listing of DP course offerings at the Diploma Program schools.

 To find out more about the IB curriculum, go to the International Baccalaureate Organization Web site.

 Other associations in the IB Americas region can be found at the IBA web site.